cocytus/epidaurus/README.txt

 INSTALLATION:

 Database:
 Only tested on SQL SERVER 2008 R2.
-Create an empty database,  Run the EpidaurusDb.edmx.aql script.
+Create an empty database,  Run the EpidaurusDb.edmx.sql script.
 Change the USE [epidaurus]; line to fit whatever you name your database.
 Create an initial admin user.
 Run this in SQL Server manager:

 	INSERT INTO Users (Username,Password, LastLogin,Name,IsAdmin)